FelixSchwarz/column-alchemy/README.md

 `YearMonth` is similar to `datetime.date` but without a `day` attribute.
 It can be used to represent a calendar month and provides some convenience methods like `first_date_of_month()` and `last_date_of_month()`.
 A **`YearMonthColumn`** stores a `YearMonth` instance as "YYYY-MM" in the database.

-This is especially useful to store decimal values even in sqlite which requires special treatment to store decimals.

     from schwarz.column_alchemy import YearMonth, YearMonthColumn

     class Foo(Base)